the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-methods.md

 When thinking about the methodology is necessary to think about how to make your research {ref}`open<rr-open>` and {ref}`reproducible<rr-overview>`:
 - How you are going to collect the data.
 - What analysis will be used.
-- Which tools and infrastructure is needed.
+- Which tools and infrastructure are needed.

 (pd-overview-methods-license)=
 ## Choose a License